LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/studios/crazy-echoes/README.md

 ### Part 1: Backwards Echo

-In a file called `backwardsecho.c` write a program that accepts some command-line arguments, and then simply "echoes" those arguments back to the console, similar to the Module 2 Prep for Class 2 walkthrough  [argv-1](https://www.youtube.com/watch?v=Ja8YoR-u9TA&index=3&list=PLhQjrBD2T380sc-fXwl1sviA-twxFduVU).
+In a file called `backwardsecho.c` write a program that accepts some command-line arguments, and then simply "echoes" those arguments back to the console, similar to the Module 2 Prep for Class 2 walkthrough <a href="https://www.youtube.com/watch?v=Ja8YoR-u9TA&index=3&list=PLhQjrBD2T380sc-fXwl1sviA-twxFduVU" target="_blank">argv-1</a>

 The twist: each string should print out backwards.